 Physiotherapy education in the intelligence age

-From the first machine age to the second, education has been one way for human beings to adapt to the associated social and economic disruption; education is how we upgrade ourselves.
+Education has always been one way for human beings to adapt to social and economic disruption; this is how we upgrade ourselves.
 But as machines get smarter – and the pace of change accelerates – the shelf life of a human education gets shorter.
 Accordingly, the ability to access professional education continuously throughout our working lives will become increasingly important.
-We must stop thinking of physiotherapy education as time-limited degree programme that people graduate from once in their lives, and reconsider it as a platform for lifelong learning that provides learners with customisable modules they can access flexibly when they need to (Aoun, 2016).
+We should stop thinking of physiotherapy education as time-limited degree programme that people graduate from once in their lives, and reconsider it as a platform for lifelong learning that provides learners with customisable modules they can access when they need to (Aoun, 2016).
 This will be critical as more people return to higher education during their careers, driven by the need to stay ahead of technological change.
-In addition, it will not be enough to focus only on training future healthcare professionals, as the pace of AI implementation in health systems will rapidly outpace the retirement of the current cohort.
+In addition, it will not be enough to focus only on training future healthcare professionals, as the pace of AI implementation in health systems will rapidly outpace the retirement of practising clinicians.
 In other words, we face a situation in which current physiotherapists may find themselves unable to practice effectively as they struggle to communicate and collaborate with AI-based systems.
-Neglecting professional development may have been less serious in times of incremental change but in an era of profound transformation that requires the retraining of many thousands of clinicians, it will prove disastrous (Hodges, 2018).
+Neglecting professional development may have been less serious in times of incremental change but in an era of profound transformation that requires the retraining of many thousands of clinicians, it will be problematic (Hodges, 2018).
 It is therefore essential that we develop improved systems for continuing professional development that not only aim to provide current practitioners with the knowledge and skills necessary for clinical practice in an intelligence age, but to cultivate a mindset of flexibility that enables them to adapt to a rapidly changing workplace (Susskind & Susskind, 2015).
 As a side note it is by no means self-evident that this curriculum will be housed within an accredited higher education institution.
-In fact, as specialised knowledge is democratised and available outside of discipline-specific programmes, it seems more likely that continuing education is provided elsewhere.
+In fact, as specialised knowledge is democratised and available outside of discipline-specific programmes, it seems more likely that continuing education will be provided elsewhere (ibid.).

 This is likely to present a significant problem for physiotherapy training.
 It should not be controversial to suggest that the profession is traditionally conservative and that undergraduate education continues to privilege the accumulation of knowledge and skills rather than the agency that students need to navigate uncertain and changing futures (Barradell, 2017).
 The current, largely memorisation-based programme must transition to one that integrates three fundamental literacies across the core physiotherapy curriculum; data literacy, technological literacy, and human literacy (Aoun, 2017).
-As clinicians become single nodes (not even the most important nodes) within information networks, they will need data literacy to read, analyse, interpret and make use of vast data sets.
-As they find themselves having to hand responsibility for certain tasks to AI-based systems, they will need the technological literacy that enables them to understand the vocabulary of computer science and engineering that enables them to communicate with machines.
+As clinicians become single nodes (and not even the most important nodes) within information networks, they will need data literacy to read, analyse, interpret and make use of vast data sets.
+As they find themselves having to work more collaboratively with AI-based systems, they will need the technological literacy that enables them to understand the vocabulary of computer science and engineering that enables them to communicate with machines.
+Failing that, we may find that clinicians will simply be messengers and technicians carrying out the instructions provided by algorithms.
 Finally, as machines take over the computation and reasoning tasks previously performed by human beings, clinicians will need the human literacy that are beyond the reach of machine learning algorithms, helping them to develop skills in empathy, teamwork, creativity, design, ethics, and entrepreneurship (ibid.).

 Unfortunately, there is no evidence that any health professions programmes are even considering the incorporation of data science, deep learning, statistics, or behavioral science into the undergraduate curricula even though this is what is required to develop, evaluate, and apply algorithms in clinical practice (Obermeyer & Lee, 2017; Hodges, 2018).
 Without this integration we may find that we have generations of health professionals and educators who are simply unable to speak the language of 21st century healthcare.
 In addition, we must move away from the simple transfer of knowledge and skills that characterise many curricula, and instead aim to build students’ capacity for creative problem-solving and ideation.
 In short, we will need to develop creativity capacity and personal human connection instead of routine cognitive skills.
 Physiotherapy educators must strive to provide the things that smart machines cannot; depth of disciplinary expertise and practice wisdom, personal learning pathways, and an emotional connection to students as part of a relationship-centred approach to teaching and learning.
 While AI-based systems will take over the mundane tasks of managing the learning process, educators will help students identify meaningful goals, address the emotional aspects of learning, and develop closer relationships with students in order to better support and motivate them.